PhoenixPan/JavaCookBook/Thread.md

   // Add a lock to the object.
 Equal to add a synchronized block outside the method }

+// Class is essentially an object, this lock is on class object.
 public synchronized static int myMethod() {
   // Add a lock to the class on static method
 }